 Click the relevant link to download.
 Open the document.
 Select 'Cmd+F' for Mac or 'Ctrl+F' for Windows to reveal the search window and enter the search criteria (course/occupation/unit name or code)

 The pdf's are a guide of possible credit amounts that may be granted, so you can plan your studies to eliminate duplication of learning and reduce course length and study costs.
-The information is subject to change and does not guarantee entry (Admission) or credit for prior lerning into your chosen course.
+The information is subject to change and does not guarantee entry (Admission) or credit for prior learning (Advanced Standing) into your chosen course.

-If your search is unsuccessful and your prior learning is similar to one or more units in your chosen course, you should still have your prior learning assessed by applying for credit, when you apply for admission into your course.
-A formal determination of credit amounts will occur once an application and supporting documents are submitted.
+If your search is unsuccessful and your prior learning is similar to one or more units in your chosen course, you should still have your prior learning assessed by applying for Advanced Standing, when you apply for admission into your course.
+A formal determination of credit amounts will occur once an application is submitted.
+Contact us for any clarifications.

 How are credit precedents established?

-Any credit decision resulting from an application for credit or articulation linkage or pathway agreed between the University and another institute may become a published precedent.
+Any credit decision resulting from an application for Advanced Standing, linkage or pathway agreed between the University and another institute may become a published precedent.
 Published precedents that specify both the amount and type of credit may be systematically applied to subsequent applicants with the same prior learning.

 - divergent disciplinary relationships (partially related prior learning);